compucogsci/compucogsci.github.io/.github/README.md

 1. Request access to the Stanford Account API at https://uit.stanford.edu/developers/apis/account
 2. Get your API key and secret
 3. Add the API key and secret as GitHub secrets named `STANFORD_API_KEY` and `STANFORD_API_SECRET`

-### Microsoft Graph API Setup (Optional)

-For creating draft emails directly in your Microsoft Exchange account:

-1. Register an application in Azure Active Directory
-2. Grant it Mail.ReadWrite permissions
-3. Get your tenant ID, client ID, and client secret
-4. Add these as GitHub secrets named `MS_TENANT_ID`, `MS_CLIENT_ID`, and `MS_CLIENT_SECRET`

 ## Manual Triggers